Disability Employment Inclusion

 How To Get Started

 Many Florida Businesses no longer view disability inclusion as a stand-alone initiative.
-Rather, they embed diversity throughout their business practices, and recognize that a diverse workforce can distinguish them from competitors, helping them attract new customers and increase market share.
+Rather, they recognize that a diverse workforce can distinguish them from competitors, helping them attract new customers and increase market share.
 Recruiting an inclusive workforce is key for fostering a workplace that attracts top talent.

-What are four steps businesses can take to become more inclusive of job seekers with disabilities?
+What are five steps businesses can take to become more inclusive of job seekers with disabilities?

 1. Expand Internship Programs